Should I install Leap or Tumbleweed?

 VLC, Firefox and Chromium don't come with codecs for MP3 and H.264. openSUSE cannot provide these codecs in official repository because of legal/patent issues.

 To install them, you need Packman' repository.
-Read SDB:Install Packman codecs for instructions.
+Read Installing codecs from Packman repositories for instructions.

 Is Packman repository safe?